alechenninger/blog/posts/fakes.md

   // A larger test, with broad scope and slow startup due to Spring and
   // web server initialization.
 We're not just testing business logic,
   // but particularly focused on the transport specifics and application
-  // wiring.
+  // wiring: JSON serialization works how we expect, the status codes are
+  // right, etc. These things are often dependent on Spring configuration,
+  // and if our tests use different Spring configuration than production,
+  // what are we really testing?
+That's why an in-memory configuration,
+  // which only replaces external dependencies, is crucial.
   @Test
   void placesOrderWithAccountInGoodCreditStanding() {
-    // assume some requests to define the subscriptions in an order...

     assertOk(restTemplate.postForEntity(
+        "/v1/orders/",
+        new HttpEntity<>(ImmutableMap.of("subscription", "SKU1")),
+        Map.class));

+    assertOk(restTemplate.postForEntity(
         "/v1/orders/1/",
         new HttpEntity<>(ImmutableMap.of("account", 1)),
         Map.class));

-    assertThat(subscriptions.forAccount(AccountId.of(1))).hasSize(1);
+    // It's okay to directly use another layer if some important observable
+    // affects of an API are external. assertThat(subscriptions.forAccount(AccountId.of(1))).hasSize(1);
   }

-  // Other tests here need not all be business scenarios; they may be
+  // Other tests can also be more technical and protocol specific like
-  // error scenarios, particularly focused on the HTTP specifics like
-  // status codes and serialization, etc.
+  // JSON parse failure handling, or authentication protocol support, etc.
 }

 // Medium tests; fast but still broad.